CivicActions/nebula/README.md

 # Process

 CivicActions has developed a functional, responsive, mobile-friendly web app using agile, lean, and human-centered design methodologies.
-We employed the SCRUM development process, which entailed two sprints lasting four days each.
+We employed the scrum development process, which entailed two sprints lasting four days each.

 ## First Sprint